 Obedience training makes your life easier and your puppy happier.
 And besides, who doesn’t like a well mannered dog?!

 Often times destructive behavior is caused by boredom/lack of exercise.
-The adage ‘a tired dog is a good dog’ holds some truth not just because they’re tired.
-The walk stimulates their mind, legs and heart.
+The adage ‘a tired dog is a good dog’ holds some truth.
+Beside the exercise, the walk stimulates their mind, legs and heart.
 Other distractions don’t seem so interesting anymore after a great walk.
 Toilet paper – boring!
 Couch cushion?
 Why bother?
 I barked at four squirrels on my walk!

 The walk time is passive obedience training.
 He can’t go anywhere without your consent.
 He has to stop when you stop and learn to sit patiently when you meet someone.
 Its long range socializing as you walk past barking dogs or bikes are whizzing by.
 He learns to depend on you to keep him safe and under control.
 This carries over into your home.
 Your dog will listen and respond better to your commands.